11 Common Communication Errors

 Not someone to take them to school.

-You do this mistake with a good heart.
+Communication errors like this happen when you make a mistake with a good heart.

 You genuinely want your friend to not make the same mistakes as you.